100mslive/web-sdks/packages/roomkit-web/README.md

 `auth-token` (optional)
 - This token is room and role specific.
 It can be copied from the join room modal on the [dashboard](https://dashboard.100ms.live).
 Read more about it [here](/get-started/v2/get-started/security-and-tokens#auth-token-for-client-sdks).

-`room-id` (optional unless roomCode is not being used)
+`room-id` (optional unless room-code is not being used)
 - The room ID of the room you want to join.
 You can get the room ID from the [dashboard](https://dashboard.100ms.live).
-It should be specified with the role prop if the room code is not being provided.
+It should be specified with the role prop if the room-code is not being provided.

-`role` (optional unless roomId is specified)
+`role` (optional unless room-id is specified)
 - A string specifying the role of the peer.
-Should be specified if the roomId is being used to join the room.
+Should be specified if the room-id is being used to join the room.

 `on-join` (optional)
 - A callback function that will be executed after the peer joins the call.